matrex32/EngiConnect/README.md

 Engiconnect is a social networking platform designed specifically for engineers and engineering students.
 It provides a space for professional interaction, information exchange, and career opportunities.
 The platform aims to connect professionals from various engineering fields, facilitating collaboration, continuous learning, and career development.

+Technology Stack and Implementation
+Engiconnect is built using a modern technology stack to ensure a robust and efficient user experience.
+The backend is developed with Java Spring, a powerful framework for building enterprise-level applications.
+The frontend is created using React, providing a dynamic and responsive user interface.

+Database Management
+The platform utilizes MySQL as the database management system, ensuring reliable storage and retrieval of user data and content.
+Flyway is used for database migrations, allowing for smooth updates and version control of the database schema.

+Unified Application Architecture
+Engiconnect is designed as a cohesive application, where the frontend and backend are integrated into a single deployable unit.
+This means that users do not need to run a separate React server for the frontend; instead, launching the Spring server handles both the backend and frontend.
+This unified approach simplifies deployment and ensures a seamless experience for both developers and users.

 Main Features
 1. Registration and Authentication
     - Users can create a new account by filling out a registration form